Planning a After Grad Party (Senior All Nighter)

 Ahhh our favorite part, and what we’re the best at-the fun stuff!
 There are three main categories for the entertainment; activities, novelty and live entertainment.

 Activities include inflatables, rides and games.
 Our most popular inflatables for post grad parties are in our inflatable interactive and obstacle course categories.
-Here’s what we most recommend: J-Course, Human Hamster Balls, Human Foosball, Speed of Light, Hippo Chow Down, Leaps and Bounds, 70’ Dash Obstacle Course and Bobbing for Apples.
+Here’s what we most recommend: J-Course, Zap a Mole, Human Foosball, Speed of Light, Hippo Chow Down, Leaps and Bounds, Shooting Stars, Inflatable Axe Throwing and Bobbing for Apples.

-While most venues can’t fit them inside, carnival and adventure rides can easily be placed just outside of the venue and make a big impact on the your event!
-Some of our favorite rides for all-nighters are mechanical bulls, mechanical unicorn, Ballistic, Mind Winder, Zero Gravity and the Velocity Super Slide.
+While most venues can’t fit them inside, carnival and adventure rides can easily be placed just outside of the venue and make a big impact on your event!
+Some of our favorite rides for all-nighters are mechanical bulls, the mechanical unicorn, Ballistic, Mind Winder, Hypnotic and the Velocity Super Slide.
 The mechanical bull takes the cake-by far-for the most popular ride at all night parties!

 The last activity category is games which is non-inflatable and non-take away (meaning they can’t take something from the experience).
-Our top games for all-nighters are our Wacky Trikes, Strike a Light, Bounce-a-Ball, Giant Connect 4, and casino games like Black Jack and Poker.
+Our top games for all-nighters are our Wacky Trikes, Strike a Light, Chaos!, Bounce-a-Ball, 4 in a Row, and casino games like Blackjack and Poker.
 Regarding casino games, they are for recreational play only and no prizes or money can be given away at the table or in result of game play.

 Novelty Entertainment consists of something that results in a take away for the grads.
 Our most popular novelty options include our Photo Booth, Wax Hands, Caricature Artist, Glitter Tattoos and make your own Flip Books.
 Most of these options are staples for senior all night parties, however they commonly have a lower throughput per hour than other attractions.